-I was born in northern Alabama, my daddy was a Native American (Chickasaw) sharecropper; my mother was emotionally absent, and I was raised by my daddy, an Native American great-grandmother and African-American woman who were great storytellers.
+I was born in northern Alabama, my daddy was a Native American (Chickasaw) sharecropper; my mother was emotionally absent, my daddy, an Native American great-grandmother and African-American woman I called Aunt Francis who were great storytellers, raised me.

 I had no other children to play with so I roamed the countryside alone or sometimes with daddy, and at night I sat at the feet of these two strong-minded women listening to the stories of their lives.
-During the summer, I lived with daddy’s’ sister; it was at this favorite aunt’s that I would discover a library, and sit among her circle of friends that included local writers, artist, and politicians; many personalities, creative, passionate and some bizarre.
+The summer that I turned four, I lived with daddy’s’ sister; it was at this favorite aunt’s that I would discover a library, and sit among her circle of friends that included local writers, artists, and politicians; many personalities, creative, passionate and some bizarre.

 Books by author at Amazon.com and Barnes&Noble.com…